 Can I come to Sanshin to take the precepts?

 Lay precepts are given annually during roughly the first week of July, though the process of meeting, sewing and preparation begins well beforehand.
-The roster of precepts recipients is full through 2022.
-If you're anxious to get started, you may wish to contact another transmitted teacher in the Sanshin network to see whether his or her schedule is more open.
+Please see this page.

 Can I ordain in Sanshin's lineage?